It seems the single word, "Compliance" in small business federal government services contracting business systems implies many different things:

 The following article contains practical business system guidance regarding building a Modified CAS Coverage Small Business System for federal government contracting:

 Read the above government requirements and business system development guidance, and then give your selected method of business management the Modified CAS litmus test.
-Make a judgment that it is the best for your company and try it out on DCAA.
+Make a judgment that is the best for your company and try it out on DCAA.
 If they have problems with the approach you can adjust it.

 The bottom line objective is that you wish government approval going forward so that your rates are accepted in proposals, your audits have a satisfactory outcome and you get paid when you submit a billing.
 Without those critical success factors the business cannot operate.